 But you add an inspirational soundtrack and boom!
-You’ve suddenly got $50,000 raised for your favourite non-profit.
+You’ve suddenly got $50,000 raised for your favorite non-profit.

 One more thing before we move on to the next topic, if your video has voice-overs and narration, do not include music with vocals – not unless you want your viewers to be confused for the next 60 seconds.

-Just like for fonts, develop a knack for selecting a colour palette.
-Understanding the basics of colour contrast will improve your video quality by a lot!
+Just like for fonts, develop a knack for selecting a color palette.
+Understanding the basics of color contrast will improve your video quality a lot!

 For example, you cannot have a yellow background with white text on it.
 I mean, you can, but do you want your viewers to hate you?

-Enhance the impact of your message by selecting contrasting colours for text, background, images, and animations – all from your brand’s palette of course.
+Enhance the impact of your message by selecting contrasting colors for text, background, images, and animations – all from your brand’s palette of course.

-A very helpful aspect of colours is that they can set the mood of your video, and impact the psychology of the viewer.
-Red increases passion, intensity and appetite, yellow depicts cheerfulness and warmth, blue represents serenity and calm, and orange reflects excitement.
+A very helpful aspect of colors is that they can set the mood of your video, and impact the psychology of the viewer.
+Red increases passion, intensity, and appetite, yellow depicts cheerfulness and warmth, blue represents serenity and calm, and orange reflects excitement.

-I’m personally a big fan of Pixar’s use of colours in their movies.
+I’m personally a big fan of Pixar’s use of colors in their movies.
 Why?
 See for yourself.

 Square, landscape, portrait.
 There are just 3 video orientations, and yet most video editors get it all wrong.